mdsumner/spdplyr/README.md

 -   **6) normalized-nesting**: Nest the normalized tables Vertices, Objects and the topological links between them.
 -   **7) normalized**: A collection of related tables, without nesting.

 The normalized approaches are in flux, though a non-nested approach is well fleshed out already in [gris](https://github.com/msdumnser/gris).
+Nested data frames can replace sp structures in a snap, but they can't be used for topological data structures - these are best done with a single table of vertices with other tables that define the linkings to objects.
+Finally, having a small number of biggish tables is a better framework for offloading to db

 This document aims to illustrate each of these approaches, much is still work in progress.

+Currently I think that only 1)

 What seems most promising?
 --------------------------

--   1.  **dplyr-Spatial** is limited to the simple verbs that don't change the number of objects, pointedly `group_by` can only work on a an actual data frame.
-I think this is of novelty interest only.
+-   **1) dplyr-Spatial** is useful for when the limits of the `sp` Spatial classes are sufficient.
+This is pretty much mostly done in `spbabel` now, needs some fleshing out of the behaviour of outer joins and testing, but the left and inner join and group\_by are pretty much working.
--   1.  **sptable** provides a framework for transitioning between the Spatial classes and the ggplot2 fortify table of vertices, it's not that useful for routine use as you still juggle the two tables, but it's a useful tools for using inside other functions.
+-   **2) sptable** provides a framework for transitioning between the Spatial classes and the ggplot2 fortify table of vertices, it's particularly useful use inside other functions where the need for splitting into two tables is hidden.
--   1.  **geometry-column** this is a non-starter, you end up needing to write special classes of data frames, which means you need methods for every operation.
+-   **3) geometry-column** this is not practically useful but is an important stepping stone from some DB implementations.
+For routine use in R you need to write special new classes of data frames, which means you need methods for every operation.
 This shows the need for worker functions that can read geometry in a single value (i.e. WKB) from a database or source, and be able to expand that out.
 This is already provided by `wkb::readWKB` and wKT versions in rgeos.
-This approach (for reading) is illustrated in [manifoldr](https://github.com/msdumnser/manifoldr) and could be easily applied to other spatial DB.
-I think `sp_df` should be forked from this work as a dead-end.
+This approach (for reading) is illustrated in [manifoldr](https://github.com/mdsumner/manifoldr) and could be easily applied to other spatial DB.
+The function `sp_df` has been forked from this work as a dead-end [sp.df](https://github.com/mdsumner/sp.df).
--   4, 5) **single/double nesting** this is the way to go for a non-topological approach, but we need tools for dealing with the nesting/unnesting which means constructs like those in `gggeom` fleshed out fully.
+-   **4, 5) single/double nesting** this is the way to go for a non-topological approach, but we need tools for dealing with the nesting/unnesting which means constructs like those in `gggeom` fleshed out fully.
 Not sure if we need classes, it can all be done generically and that might be best.
--   6, 7) **normalized tables** this approach takes us away from nesting but allows topology and a very general approach beyond 2D maps and "simple features" to object composed of primitives.
+-   **6, 7) normalized tables** this approach takes us away from nesting but allows topology and a very general approach beyond 2D maps and "simple features" to object composed of primitives.
+I'm continuing to work on this as a general replacement for `sp`.

 Why do this?
 ============